JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Game Mechanics.md

 	  Additional
 		  Bleed effect/warning visuals on the screen when sanity is low.

-  ### ii) Fog Mechanics
-	  3. Acts as a world boundary
-	  4. Player Walks into the fog -
-		  1. After 2-4 seconds player is respawned at the last checkpoint

 ## 4. Journaling Mechanics
 ### Clue Management
 	1. The Player brings up the Journal -- On pressing "J"